onlinebydesign/mongo-push/README.md

 # mongo-push
 Push the changes from one Mongodb collection to another.

+Currently we don't support removing documents.

 ## Installation
 ###### To be implemented